yelabucsf/demuxlet_paper_code/README.md

-# demuxlet_paper_code
+# Demuxlet paper code respository

-This is a repository for our manuscript published in Nature Biotechnology: https://www.nature.com/articles/nbt.4042
+This is a repository that contains all of the code used to generate the various figures in our manuscript published in Nature Biotechnology: https://www.nature.com/articles/nbt.4042